mozilla/pkipolicy/rootstore/policy.md

 ### 8.2 Change in Operational Personnel ###

-This section applies when operation of a root is transferred to a different organization, whether by acquisition or contract.
+This section applies when operation of a certificate in Mozilla's root program is transferred to a different organization, whether by acquisition or contract.

 The transferor MUST ensure that the transferee is able to fully comply with this policy.
-The transferor will continue to be responsible for the root certificate's private key until Mozilla has been provided with with an audit statement (or opinion letter) confirming successful transfer of the root certificate and key.
+The transferor will continue to be responsible for the root certificate's private key until Mozilla has been provided with an audit statement (or opinion letter) confirming successful transfer of the root certificate and key.
 Issuance MUST NOT occur until the transferee has provided all the information required by the CCADB, and demonstrated to Mozilla that they have all the appropriate audits, CP/CPS documents and other systems in place.

-When transferring a root that is EV-enabled, the notification MUST clearly state whether the transferee is also receiving the (right to use the) EV policy OID(s) and, if so, MUST confirm that they have or will get the relevant audits before issuing EV certs.
+When transferring a root certificate that is EV-enabled, the notification MUST clearly state whether the transferee is also receiving the (right to use the) EV policy OID(s) and, if so, MUST confirm that they have or will get the relevant audits before issuing EV certificates.

 ### 8.3 Change in Secure Location ###

-The section applies when the cryptographic hardware related to a root is moved from one secure location to another.
+The section applies when section 8.1 and/or section 8.2 applies, and when the cryptographic hardware related to a certificate in Mozilla's root store is consequently moved from one secure location to another.

 This policy and the relevant WebTrust or ETSI requirements apply at all times, even during the physical relocation of a CA's online operations to a new data